-Our largest land mammal, red deer, are majestic animals, that can be spotted throughout the UK.
+Our largest land mammals, red deer, are majestic animals that can be spotted throughout the UK.
 During the autumn you will hear the guttural roars and clashing of antlers as this is the height of the breeding season where the males compete to mate.

 - Family: Mamals - Cervidae

 - Length: 1.7 - 2m

 The Red deer is the UK largest land mammal and is found throughout the UK.
 They are one of the UK’s native deer species (there are only 2!) and migrated to Britain from mainland Europe roughly 11,000 years ago.